Martin Yarmush

 Yarmush is the founding editor of the Annual Review of Biomedical Engineering which was first published in 1999 by the nonprofit publisher Annual Reviews.

-He is also a series editor for the book series Frontiers In Nanobiomedical Research.
+He is a series editor for the book series Frontiers In Nanobiomedical Research.
 In 2015 Yarmush was elected as a member of the National Academy of Inventors, and in 2017, Yarmush was elected as a member of the National Academy of Engineering "for pioneering advances in cellular, tissue, and organ engineering and for leadership in applying metabolic engineering to human health."

 Education

-Yarmush attended the Hebrew Institute of Boro Park (Yeshivat Etz Chaim), Yeshiva University High School of Brooklyn (BTA), Yeshiva University, The Rockefeller University, Yale University School of Medicine, and the Massachusetts Institute of Technology (MIT).
+Yarmush attended the Hebrew Institute of Boro Park (Yeshivat Etz Chaim), Yeshiva University of High School of Brooklyn (BTA), Yeshiva University, The Rockefeller University, Yale University School of Medicine, and the Massachusetts Institute of Technology (MIT).

 Career

-Yarmush has held faculty appointments at some of the nation’s leading academic institutions, including MIT, Harvard University, and Rutgers University, and has served in adjunct roles at the University of Pennsylvania School of Veterinary Medicine.
-Renowned for his wide-ranging scholarly contributions to biotechnology and bioengineering, Dr. Yarmush is equally celebrated for the mentorship and training of dozens of graduate students, postdoctoral fellows, and junior faculty, many of whom have gone on to distinguished careers in academia, industry, and government.
-He is the founding director of the NIH-Rutgers Predoctoral Biotechnology Training Program, which has received uninterrupted NIH funding for over 35 years, making it one of the longest continuously supported biotechnology training programs in the country.
-Dr. Yarmush also established the Center for Engineering in Medicine & Surgery (CEMS) at Massachusetts General Hospital in 1995.
-This pioneering center was formed in collaboration with faculty from Harvard Medical School-affiliated hospitals—including Mass General, Brigham and Women’s, and Beth Israel Deaconess Medical Center—as well as with MIT, Harvard University, and Shriners Children’s Boston, with critical early support from the Whitaker Foundation.
+Yarmush has worked as a professor at MIT, Harvard, and Rutgers and has held adjunct positions at the University of Pennsylvania School of Veterinary Medicine.
+He is known for his scholarly contributions to many areas of biotechnology and bioengineering; and for the many students and fellows that he has trained who have gone on to significant academic and industrial careers.
+He also serves as the founding director of the National Institutes of Health (NIH) - Rutgers Predoctoral Biotechnology Training Program which has received continuous financial support from the NIH for 34 years.
+Yarmush is also the founding director of the Center for Engineering in Medicine & Surgery (CEMS) based at the Massachusetts General Hospital.
+The center was established in 1995 with faculty based at several Harvard Medical School-Affiliated Teaching Hospitals (Massachusetts General Hospital, Brigham and Women's Hospital, and Beth Israel Hospital) in coordination with MIT, Harvard University, and Boston's Shriners Hospitals for Children, and with support from the Whitaker Foundation.

-At the time of CEMS’s founding, Dr. Yarmush held the Helen Andrus Benedict Professorship of Surgery and Bioengineering within the Harvard-MIT Division of Health Sciences and Technology (HST) and at Harvard Medical School, underscoring his central role in bridging clinical medicine and engineering innovation.
+At the time, Yarmush was the Helen Andrus Benedict Professor of Surgery and Bioengineering in the Harvard-MIT Division of Health Sciences and Technology (HST) and at Harvard Medical School.

-Yarmush currently holds the Paul and Mary Monroe Endowed Chair in Science and Engineering at Rutgers University, where he serves as a Distinguished Professor in both the Department of Biomedical Engineering and the Department of Chemical and Biochemical Engineering.
-In addition to his leadership role at Rutgers, Dr. Yarmush is a Bioengineer at Massachusetts General Hospital, a Lecturer in Surgery and Bioengineering at Harvard Medical School, and a Senior Scientific Staff Member at Shriners Children’s Hospital in Boston.
-These multidisciplinary appointments reflect a career embedded at the intersection of academic excellence, translational research, and clinical innovation.
+Yarmush currently holds the Paul and Mary Endowed Chair in Science and Engineering at Rutgers University and also serves as a Distinguished Professor in the Department of Biomedical Engineering.
+He also holds a Bioengineer position at the Massachusetts General Hospital, a Lecturer in Surgery and Bioengineering position at Harvard Medical School, and a Senior Scientific Staff position at the Shriners Children's, Boston.